ClinicalTrials.Veeva

 3. Age and Disease: ≥ 18 years of age with refractory or relapsed AML

-Refractory AML: Patients who fail to achieve a complete remission (CR) after one line of AML directed therapy
+Refractory AML: Patients who fail to achieve a complete remission (CR) or a complete remission with incomplete count recovery (CRi) after one or more ines of AML directed therapy.

-Relapsed AML: Patients who achieved a complete remission (CR) with one or more prior lines of AML directed therapy but then developed a relapse of AML.
+Relapsed AML: Patients who achieved a complete remission (CR) or a complete remission with incomplete count recovery (CRi) with one or more prior lines of AML directed therapy but then developed a relapse of AML.

 Note: Patients are eligible even if they have not received intensive induction chemotherapy but have been treated with other AML directed therapy like hypomethylating agents (azacitidine, decitabine).